junxit/us-congress-bills-110/bill.md

 - **(a)** *In general* The Commission shall terminate on December 31, 2015.
 - **(b)** *Transfer of materials* Not later than the date of termination, the Commission shall transfer any documents, materials, books, manuscripts, miscellaneous printed matter, memorabilia, relics, exhibits, and any materials donated to the Commission that relate to the War of 1812, to Fort McHenry National Monument and Historic Shrine.
 - **(c)** *Disposition of funds* Any funds held by the Commission on the date of termination shall be deposited in the general fund of the Treasury.
+- **(d)** *Annual Audit* The Inspector General of the Department of the Interior shall perform an annual audit of the Commission, shall make the results of the audit available to the public, and shall transmit such results to the Committee on Oversight and Government Reform in the House of Representatives and the Committee on Judiciary in the Senate.